Station News and Events

 Always commercial free, community radio, by the people for the people.

 Daily features and interviews from our community

-Samuel Whitehead talks with Danielle Klock, the Executive Director of the Ithaca Festival, about the festival’s history and what’s in store for this year.
-This interview originally aired on the May 22nd, 2014 broadcast of WRFI Community Radio News.Read More
+Samuel Whitehead talks with John Barry, Executive Director of the Southern Tier AIDS Program, about the group’s syringe exchanges in Tompkins and Broome Counties.
+This conversation originally aired on the August 28th, 2014 edition of WRFI Community Radio News.Read More